 4 medium potatoes (peeled and diced)

 2 tablespoons tomato paste

 6-8 cups (2 quarts) vegetable stock (Keep warm on the stove next to the soup pot.)

 3 cups fresh Tuscan or black kale (chopped, use only the tender leaves, take out the middle stem)

 3 cups fresh spinach (chopped, use only the tender leaves, no stems)

 Olive oil and parmesan cheese for serving

 Place the olive oil in a large Dutch oven or large stock pot over medium heat.
 Sauté the onions, leeks, and garlic for 3-4 minutes.
-Add the carrots and potatoes.
+Add the celery, carrots, and potatoes.
 After each vegetable, add a ladle of vegetable stock.
 Next add the zucchini, kale, and spinach.
-Add in the remaining broth.
+Add in enough broth to cover the vegetables completely.
 Let simmer for 1 hour and 20 minutes.

 Make the Sfumata (oil infused with aromatic herbs)

 1 cup olive oil